giorgiazaccaria/giorgiazaccaria.github.io/index.md

 ## News
 **January 2023**
 - **Election as a member of the y-SIS board!** - I have been elected as a member of the y-SIS board!
 I am extremely happy to be part of y-SIS trying to reach relevant goals for the young statisticians’ community!
-More details on y-SIS activity are available <a href="https://youngsis.github.io/index.html" target="_blank">here</a>.
+More details on the y-SIS activities are available <a href="https://youngsis.github.io/index.html" target="_blank">here</a>.

 - **Call for papers!** - The call for papers “High-quality and timely statistics: new methods and applications” in <a href="https://www.springer.com/series/10104" target="_blank">Springer-Nature Series Studies in Theoretical and Applied Statistics</a> is open. \
 Guest Editors: Marco Mingione, Maurizio Vichi, Giorgia Zaccaria. \